marxhendrik/cards/README.md

 1. We do not use Daggers "Map Multibinding" to provide the Map of *SubComponentBuilders* because there is a lot of ceremony involved like defining the key annotation and an extra abstract Module class to use abstract *@Binds* methods in.
 It just seems less natural and more complicated to do for this usecase

+## Coming up: Forks
+ * TODO Base Readme here will direct to MVP fork with the content of this Readme
+ * TODO Base Readme will explain requirements of the architecture and a quick summary of the forks
+ * TODO MVVM-classic fork
+ * TODO MVVM without fragments fork (???)